wp-plugins/dynamic-featured-image/readme.txt

 3. Add new featured image box.

 == Changelog ==
+= 1.1.2 =
+* Resolved media uploader conflicts.

+= 1.1.1 =
+* Fixed a bug on user access for edit operation.

 = 1.1.0 =
 * Major security update
 * Now uses AJAX to create new featured box